bayusetyatmoko/2020_jitsi_meet/README.md

 <br>

 **2.03.
 Prepare SSL Certificate for Your Domain** <br>
+(You can buy SSL from https://www.geotrust.com/ or free SSL from https://www.sslforfree.com/) <br>
 sudo netstat -plntu <br>
 ```
 Active Internet connections (only servers) <br>